Ronal15/smart-train-finder/README.md

 # smart-train-finder
-An app to optimize the railway movement in DE, NL area
+A web application to optimize the railway movement in DE, NL area